 All of our business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the world’s premier accrediting body for management education.
 AACSB accreditation assures students that the MBA program meets high quality standards in relation to faculty, curriculum, and supporting services.

 Advanced courses include functional core, integrative courses, and three electives.
-These courses are offered on an accelerated format at the West Center.
+The Advanced Courses are offered on an accelerated format at the West Center.

 These three groups of required courses are the heart of the MBA curriculum:

 Group A: Functional Core

 |Course Name||Credit Hours|

 |MLR 601 Human Resources Management & Labor Relations||

 A minimum of 9 MBA elective credits is required, with at least two 600-level courses.
 Options can be selected from the following functional business areas (ACT/FIN/HCA/INB/IST/MKT/MLR/OSM), or from cross-functional courses in international business.
 To earn a specialized degree, all 9 hours must be within a single functional area.